sarthaks00701/MovieDB-Project/README.md

 ```
 command.

-* The search bar is not working properly because I have used ComponentDidUpdate and not ComponentDidMount.
+* The search bar is not working properly because I have used ComponentDidUpdate and not ComponentDidMount which is creating problems.
 I will find a solution for that soon.